Createdd/Writing/articles/VotingApp.md

 #### Structure components

-I sketched everything out on a paper and came to the conclusion to build 11 components:
+I sketched everything out on a paper and came to the conclusion to build 14 components:

 - the app component, that hosts everything
 - a header
 - a footer
 - a sidebar
-- a signup/login/logout component
+- a signup/login/social media component
 - a home screen
 - a list of all polls
 - the display of a single poll
 - a component for the poll and it's answers
 - the answers as a list
 - the chart
+- a 404 page

 That's just for the start.
 I am sure to adapt it when actually programming the app.

-#### Set up React Router and start with the smallest components
+#### Design and build components

-Component's wise:

 - first of all I lay out all components and simply style them with materialize css
 - remember that styling with React is more complicated than styling normal HTML elements.
 For simplicity reasons I fix everything with inline styling on the component itself